flavorjones/calendar-assistant/README.md

   calendar-assistant setup

 Options:
+          [--local-store=LOCAL_STORE]  # filename of local store
   -h, -?, [--help], [--no-help]
           [--debug], [--no-debug]      # how dare you suggest there are bugs

 Description:
   This command will walk you through setting up a Google Cloud Project, enabling the Google Calendar API, and saving the credentials necessary to access the API on behalf of users.

   If you already have downloaded client credentials, you don't need to run this command.
 Instead, rename the downloaded JSON file to `/home/flavorjones/.calendar-assistant.client`
 </pre>